 17.2 However, an ITU-D study group may also propose new or revised Questions at the initiative of a member of that study group if there is consensus on the subject.
 These proposals shall be submitted to the Telecommunication Development Advisory Group (TDAG) for endorsement.

 17.3 Each proposed Question should state the reasons for the proposal, the precise objective of the tasks to be performed, the urgency of the study and any contacts to be established with the other two Sectors and/or other international or regional bodies.
 Authors of Questions should use the online template for the submission of new and revised Questions based on the outline found in Annex 3 to this resolution, in order to ensure that all relevant information is included.

+17.4 Members are invited to adopt a maximum of five general Questions/subjects per study period and per group as the optimal number of Questions to be examined in a given block of meetings.
+To the extent possible, in order to optimize the results, the related or additional subtopics may be identified by TDAG sequentially in the course of the four-year period in order to take advantage of the progress made in the previous study and work during the cycle.

 18 Adoption of new and revised Questions by WTDC